 Startups, established SMBs, and even enterprise organizations choose Squarespace for varied reasons.
-But whether you plan to use the platform for blogging, proof of concept, establishing an online presence, or just to promote a short-term initiative you need to understand the pricing structure — you may not actually need the “business plan” to get started.
+But if you plan to use the platform just for blogging, proof of concept, or to promote a short-term initiative you may not actually need the “most popular” Business plan.

 Squarespace Free Trial

 Squarespace does not offer a free website option, but they do offer a default 2-week free trial without a credit card.
-If you plan to work with an approved Squarespace designer, you will get an extended 6-month free trial — plus a 20% discount on your first year.
+And if you work with an approved Squarespace designer, you get an extended 6-month free trial — plus a 20% discount on your first year.

 Why is an extended trial useful?
 It allows you to dig deeper into the platform to ensure it meets your business requirements before paying for hosting.

 Squarespace currently offers 4 pricing plans.
 Prices apply to all Squarespace templates, with the only difference being the features available on each plan.

 Take time to figure out which plan you really need to get started.
 We often speak with people that selected the Business level, but they should actually be on the Personal plan.
 And we also see many Business plan sites that would be better served by a Basic Commerce plan.